The ASPS Web Browser is the only browser that is safe for protected web content.

 - Prevents all data leakage and protects

-- Protects all web page media including Flash, PDF
+- Protects all web page media including Flash

 - Delivers all web requests and responses using the strongest encryption.